 Dmanisi Museum-Reserve.
 Photo: Georgian National Museum

-Research of Dmanisi finds started in the 90-ies of the past century continues until today and still provides invaluable material for scientists participating in multidisciplinary research projects including archaeology, anthropology, genetic studies, etc.
+Research of the Dmanisi finds began in the 1990s, and continues until this day, and still provides invaluable material for scientists participating in multidisciplinary research projects including archaeology, anthropology, genetic studies, etc.

 The exhibition „Georgia - Cradle of Viniculture” at La Cite du Vin, Bordeaux, France .
 Photo: Georgian National Museum /Fernando Javier Urquijo